 - coordinating wallpaper scraps, cardstock, scrapbook paper, fabric, wrapping paper, children’s art projects, favorite photos, recycled greeting cards…

 - 2 drawer handles with hardware and tools

 Here’s what you do:

-If you need to rough up it up a bit, use a piece of sandpaper and give it a light sanding.
+If you need to rough it up a bit, use a piece of sandpaper and give it a light sanding.
 Some frames, like mine, have a shiny coating that makes it difficult for paint to stick.
-If yours doesn’t need sanding, jump right to painting it.
-2-3 coats should give you nice coverage.
+If yours doesn’t need sanding, jump right to painting it.Two or three coats should give you nice coverage.

-2. While the frame is drying, design the inside.
-If your frame doesn’t have an inner backing piece, cut one to size using a piece of thin cardboard such as from a shirt box or cereal box.
+While the frame is drying, design the inside.
+If your frame doesn’t have an inner backing piece, cut one to size using a piece of thin cardboard such as from a shirt or cereal box.